JPTorres-Analyst/How-Can-a-Wellness-Technology-Company-Play-It-Smart-/README.md

 <img src=https://i.imgur.com/4W45GON.png/>

-Finally, one more important observartion in the data of all users, is to see how much of their exercise time per day they spent in each phase of intensity.
-For this we are going to summarize the total active time of exercise and see how much percent in average each intensity contributes to the total.
+Finally, one more important observartion in the data of all users, is to see how much of their awake time per day they spent in each phase of intensity.
+To do this, we are going to summarize the total active time per day and see how much percent in average each intensity contributes to the total.

 To summarize all this information, we use the following code: